Studying classics, classical civilisation and ancient history can open up a huge variety of career opportunities.

-Studying classics subjects develops skills and abilities that make you very versatile in the graduate job market and over the years, graduates have pursued varied career pathways.
+You will develop skills and abilities that make you very versatile in the graduate job market and over the years, graduates have pursued varied career pathways ranging from heritage to finance.

 What skills will I gain during my degree?